-The historic scenery maintenance and improvement district plan is a system of district plan that was established in accordance with the Act Concerning the Maintenance and Improvement of Historic Scenery in May 2008.
+District Development Plans for the Maintenance and Improvement of Historic Scenery is a system of district plans that was established in accordance with the Act on the Maintenance and Improvement of Historic Scenery in a Region in May 2008.

-This plan intends to ensure maintenance and improvement of historic scenery, and reasonable and healthy land use in areas that particularly require to develop good urban environment by promoting conservation and utilization of historic buildings with the purpose suitable for historic sites in spite of restrictions in use districts.
+This plan intends to ensure maintenance and improvement of historic scenery, and reasonable and sound land use in areas that are particularly required to develop a good urban environment by promoting conservation and utilization of historic buildings with the purpose suitable for historic sites in spite of restrictions in use districts.

-In addition, historic scenery maintenance and improvement district plans may be used in tandem with townscape formation type plans.
+In addition, District Development Plans for the Maintenance and Improvement of Historic Scenery may be used in tandem with townscape formation-type plans.

-As of March 31, 2013, no area has been designated in Tokyo.
+As of March 31, 2023, no area has been designated in Tokyo.